tbc01/AbRFC/README.md

 3. activate the conda environment `conda activate AbRFC`
 4. install dependencies `pip install -r requirements.txt`

+Install time is negligible once conda is installed.

 ## To Replicate results from the paper:
 **All commands are run from the /path/to/AbRFC/ directory**
 ### Figure 2/S1